Written By: Founder & CEO of Elizabeth Shutters

 - T-posts for bays

-- Double hung or split rail shutters
+- Double hung, split rail, mid-rail, or split tilt bar shutters

 - Color: White, deep red, dark green